General Rudolf Bangersky

 Located in Babīte district, on the side of the road near the former Antiņi house and the old medicine warehouse.

-The cemetery of Antiņi or Tīreļi soldiers was established during the First World War.
-The defense positions of the army of the Russian Empire were located in the area.
-In 1917, during the Christmas battles, the headquarters of the 5th Zemgale Latvian Rifle Regiment and an infirmary with a medicine warehouse were located nearby.
+The Antiņi or Tīreļi Soldiers' Cemetery was established during World War I. The area was home to defensive positions of the Russian Empire Army.
+In 1917, during the Christmas Battles, the headquarters of the 5th Zemgale Latvian Rifle Regiment, a hospital with a medicine warehouse, were located nearby.

-In the night of January 5, 1917, in the light of eight huge bonfires, 105 fighters of the 5th Zemgale Latvian Rifle Regiment were buried in military honor.
-They fell in battle against the German army or died from injuries.
-The funeral ceremony was led by Regiment Commander Jukums Vācietis.
+In 1917, on the night of January 5-6, under the illumination of eight huge bonfires, 105 fighters of the 5th Semigallian Latvian Rifle Regiment were buried with military honors.
+They fell in battles against the German army or died of wounds.
+The burial ceremony was led by the regiment's commander, Jukums Vācietis.
 In later years, soldiers from other units of the Russian army were also buried in the cemetery.
-In 1925, a monument to the architect Eizen Laube was unveiled in the cemetery, and the territory was landscaped.
-Information about the 3,800 soldiers buried in the cemetery can be found in many places, but it must be assessed as unlikely and unverified.
+In 1925, a monument by architect Eižens Laube was unveiled in the cemetery, and the territory was landscaped.
+Information about 3,800 soldiers buried in the cemetery is found in many places, but it should be considered unlikely and unverified.

 Daugavgrīva Fortress